Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/messaging-system.md

 description: An introduction to the messaging system in Unity MLAPI, including RPC's and Custom Messages.
 ---

-The MLAPI has two parts to it's messaging system.
-Remote Procedure Call (RPC) messages and Custom Messages.
-Both types have sub types that change their behaviour, functionality and performance.
+The MLAPI has two parts to its messaging system: [RPC messages](about-rpc.md) and [Custom Messages](custom-messages.md).
+Both types have sub-types that change their behaviour, functionality, and performance.

 ## RPC Remote Procedure Call